 The Triple Tax Advantage of Health Savings Accounts (HSA)

 Today I want to discuss the “triple tax advantage” offered by Health Savings Accounts (HSA).
+With most of the key provisions of the ACA effective Jan.
+1, 2014.
 Health Savings Accounts are tax-advantaged medical savings accounts.
 Similar to retirement accounts, HSAs offer both a savings vehicle for future expenditures as well as some nice tax advantages.

 Here are the three tax advantages you get with an HSA:

 1) Money deposited is on a pre-tax basis